theimowski/master-thesis/docs/section-paradigms.md

 **Polymorphism** is a concept known from functional programming, that in object-oriented approach relies mainly on inheritance.
 "Poly" standing for "many" and "morphism", which can be thought of "form" ("morphism" has its formal definition in category theory, however it is not covered by the thesis), describe the ability to treat objects of different classes in unified way.
-In object-oriented paradigm this ability is enforced by specific class hierarchies.
+In object-oriented paradigm this ability is enforced by specific class hierarchies (this is known as ad hoc polymorphism {{{strachey2000fundamental}}}, further section mentions also parametric polymorphism which is to some extent available in some object-oriented languages).

 **Abstraction** is closely related to polymorphism, and allows to treat referenced objects as if they were of the most possible general type, while in runtime they appear to be an instance of a very specific class.
 Abstraction enables better testability of code, as well as late binding, which can be used for the purpose of inversion of control (IOC).